How to Avoid Freight Damage

 You’ve taken all the necessary precautions, and your shipment still got damaged.
 Here’s how to proceed.

-[Tip 2: Inspect your freight before signing POD]
+1. Inspect your freight before signing Proof of Delivery

 Most importantly: always inspect your shipment before signing your POD and note any damages or missing pieces on the POD.
 This helps you with filing the claim with the carrier later — not noting damages on the POD might weaken the claim, as nobody can prove that those damages didn’t occur after delivery.